izivkov/gshock-api-esp32/README.md

 ### 1. Installing the Software

 **Download the latest firmware:**
-**Flasing your device**: Follow the instructions [here](https://micropython.org/download/esp32/) to download and install the latest MicroPython firmare on your device.
+Follow the instructions [here](https://micropython.org/download/esp32/) to download and install the latest MicroPython firmare on your device.

 Note: On Linux, the port is typically `/dev/ttyACM0`.